 What is Legal Separation?

 Legal separation is an alternative to divorce which allows a couple to separate while still remaining legally married.
 This is a preferable option for couples who do not see divorce as an option for moral, religious, or financial reasons, or couples that believe they can still reconcile.
-Legal separation is easily reversible, so it is not as permanent as a divorce, but it still gives the couple a chance to decide on major issues such as division of assets and child custody while deciding if divorce is right for them.
+Legal separation is easily reversible, so it is not as permanent as a divorce, but it still gives the couple a chance to decide on major issues such as the division of assets and child custody while deciding if divorce is right for them.
 Couples seeking a legal separation in New Jersey can participate in separation mediation to agree to the terms of separation just as they would for a divorce.

 Does Legal Separation Exist in New Jersey?

 The term “Legal Separation” is not used in New Jersey state law as it is in other states.
-This creates some confusion for New Jersey couples as to whether or not separation is a valid option.
+This creates some confusion for New Jersey couples as to whether or not a separation is a valid option.
 Even though that exact terminology is not used in this state, married couples who are civil and agreeable are still able to enter into a legally binding separation agreement.

 What is Divorce from Bed and Board?